laureenmenz/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 This means staying up-to-date with the latest programming languages, tools, and techniques.
 It also means being open to new ideas and approaches, as well as being willing to ask for help and share knowledge with others.

 To be successful in the world or programming, it is essential to have a solid foundation in core concepts such as data structures, algorithms, computer architecture, operating systems, etc. These concepts will serve as the foundation for your career as a programmer, allowing you to build upon them and learn new skills more easily.
 Additionally, having a strong foundation will make it easier to troubleshoot and solve problems when they arise.

+# 2024-02-09
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+In fewer than 200 words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential misdirection from more pressing issues.
+It suggests that programmers should first aim for simplicity, clarity, and correctness before refining performance, as understanding the real bottlenecks through profiling and testing often reveals where optimization efforts will be most beneficial.